ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [CSS] How to add scroll margings to elements: scroll-margin-top

-Usually, websites might have fixed navbars or other elements.
+Usually, websites will have fixed navbars or other elements.

 When using anchors `<a href="#section">` to scroll to a section of the page (using an href with a pound sign `#`), the navbar might overlap and hide the anchor.